inferno-collection/Docs/docs/resources/flares/developers/flare-types.md

 Each entry contains two parameters:

 - `Name`
-  - The human-readable name that will display in the menu.
+  - The human-readable name that will display to the player.
 - `ModelName`
   - The name of the prop model to use for the IFlare.